JudasM/TnF-Booking/README.md

 # shabs_tnf
 A web application for Shabs Mobile Rentals.
 Admin has the capability of checking, the status,availability of a rented mobile frige or toilet.
-Customer create and account, and uses the email to track
+Customer creates an account, and uses the email to track the status of the rental wether aprrove of not